browserengineering/book/src/lab16-tests.md

 Test iframe resizing
 ====================

+(This duplicates a test from [the Chapter 15 tests](lab15-tests.md), but modifies the styling because leading works differently in the two chapters.)

 Here's web page with an iframe inside of it.
 We make it narrow so that resizing is dramatic: